Winter Bass Fishing in Florida

 - Shaky Head Jig – The weather has less of an influence on the shaky head jig, therefore it works very well when fishing pressured areas, or during winter.
 It is a simple rig and it is very easy to use.
 It consists of a lead jig head with a rubber worm thrown on the end.
 When the jig sinks, the tail of the worm floats up (this is the part that shakes) so make sure to use a worm with a long tail that is at least neutrally if not completely buoyant.
 Five to six inch worms with a thin body work best with this setup, such as the Kinami Kut Tail, the Zoom Mag Shaky Head Worms, or BPS Flickin’ N Shimmy.
 The worms are either nose hooked or Texposed.
 I use either Shaky Head Strike King Jig Heads 3/16 oz, the Spot Remover Shaky Head Jig Heads ¼oz, or Owner Stand Up Type Round Bend 90 Jig Hook 3/0 ¼oz, for jig heads depending on the area I am fishing.

 - Wacky Worm Rig – A wacky worm rig works very well for fishing after a cold front has come through.
 It presents the worm in a different way and provides plenty of action to catch the attention of the bass.
 The rig can cause problems if there are prevalent weeds in the area you are fishing due to the exposed hook.
 Gamakgatsu, Owner, and Mustad make hooks that include a weed guard or a thin strip of wire over the point of the hook for wacky rigging.
 I tend to favor a typical Owner circle hook, size 2/0, along with a 5’’ Senko or a Gulp Wacky Crawler.
+You can also get rubber rings that go over the worm and prevent tears and losing so many high dollar worms.

 - Drop Shot Rigs – This is a finesse technique that typically requires light line and a spinning outfit.
 It can catch fish when other reactions baits will not work.
 To rig it, tie a Palomar knot to the hook, up about a foot or two from the end of the line.
 Then attach a drop shot weight to the end of the line, anywhere from 1/8 oz to 3/8 oz.
 Texas rigged worms, tubes, or grubs will work well with this setup.
 I enjoy using 5’’ Kinami Flash Worms, because of the added weight and aerodynamic casting features they offer.

 - Deep Diving Crankbaits – I am a big fan of deep diving crankbaits during the winter, especially in deep areas of clear water.
 They tend to work best in clear water because the bass are more aware of the presence of the lure and can stalk it from a deep area before shooting up and taking the lure.
-The Rapala Shad Rap is a great lure for this type of situation, and I enjoy working with the Rapala Shad Rap RS (depth 5’-15’), the Shad Rap Hardbait(depth 4’-15’), and the Rapala Shad Rap Jointed (depth 6’-13’).
+The Rapala Shad Rap is a great lure for this type of fishing, and I enjoy working with the Rapala Shad Rap RS (depth 5’-15’), the Shad Rap Hardbait(depth 4’-15’), and the Rapala Shad Rap Jointed (depth 6’-13’).
 Also the Strike King Bleeding Bait Hook Crankbait Bleeding Gizzard Shad (depth 8’-10’) and Lucky Craft Rick Clunn Deep Diving Crankbaits Model 2.5DD (depth 8’-10’) work very well.

 How to fish it?